night-green/natureway/README.md

 # natureway

-landing page for company providing nature tours. created with HTML and CSS
+landing page for company providing nature tours. created with HTML and CSS (Responsive design)